Lecrapouille/TimedPetriNetEditor/README.md

 Nondeterministic execution policy is made at the discretion of the developer of the editor and you will have different behavior depending on how the editor has been developed.
-Currently in our case, the order when iterating on transitions and arcs only depends of their order of creation (in the future we may randomize the order of iteration along transitions).
+Currently in our case, initially, the order when iterating on transitions and arcs only depends of their order of creation but now we randomize.
 When several places are fired, the maximum possible of tokens will be burn within a single step of the animation cycle but, internally, we iterate over tokens one by one to help dispatching them over the maximum number of arcs.
 Therefore, in this particular example, since `T1` has been created before `T2` (unique identifiers are incremented by one from zero and there is no gap), the 1st token will go to `T1` and the second will go to `T2`.
-If `P1` had a single token, the `T1` will always be chosen.
+If `P1` had a single token, in early `T1` will always be chosen but in latest version we randomize.

 ## What are Timed Graph Events ?